rsonger/software-engineering-lab/_posts/2024-06-05-geometry_and_material.md

 ![A class diagram shows Renderer, Geometry, Material, BoxGeometry, BasicMaterial, and SurfaceMaterial as the targets for this lesson.](/software-engineering-lab/assets/images/scene_graph_uml-2.png)

-The classes we will make this time include `BoxGeometry`, `BasicMaterial`, and `SurfaceMaterial` which will allow us to render a 3D box with sides of many colors.
+The classes we will make this time include `BoxGeometry`, `BasicMaterial`, and `SurfaceMaterial` which will allow us to render a 3D box with sides of different colors.
 The `BasicMaterial` class maintains a reference to a basic shader program that renders vertices with a white base color by default.
 The `BoxGeometry` class will define vertex colors separately so each side of the box can be a different color.
 This makes it easier to see the box clearly.
-Each extensions of the `BasicMaterial` class manages OpenGL render settings for its own draw style such as points, lines, or surfaces.
+Each extension of the `BasicMaterial` class will manage OpenGL render settings for its own draw style such as points, lines, or surfaces.

 Once we have a basic geometry and material to use in a `Mesh`, we will then create the `Renderer` class that can draw every `Mesh` using `Scene` and `Camera` objects.
 After that we will have all the components we need to draw a 3D box in a test application.